Education strategies and policies

 - It looks at implementing new school competition arrangements and supporting the development of academies, university technical colleges and, where appropriate, free schools.

-- The implementation plan sets out the short, medium and long term proposals for primary and secondary school provision and covers the period 2015-2020 and will be reviewed and updated every two years
+- The implementation plan sets out the short, medium and long term proposals for primary and secondary school provision covering the period 2017-2022 and will be reviewed and updated every two years.

 Contains a summary of the council's planned expansion programme and will inform the Schools Capital Investment Programme in future years.